Report: Chrysler reconsidering light-duty diesel for Ram

-Now our friends from PickupTrucks.com report that Dodge may be back in the light-duty diesel game.
+Now, though, our friends from PickupTrucks.com are reporting that Dodge may be back in the light-duty diesel game.
 Joe Veltri, Chrysler vice president of product planning, reportedly said at the NTEA Work Truck Show, "We're in discussions with Cummins.
 There's no contract [with Cummins] but [a light-duty diesel] is in our plan."

-As an aside, it seems as if the so-called light-duty engine could also find its way into the Heavy Duty 2500 and 3500 Ram trucks in addition to the expected 1500.
+As an aside, it seems as if the so-called light duty engine could find its way into the engine bays of the Heavy Duty 2500 and 3500 Ram trucks in addition to the expected 1500.
 "Does every guy need a 6.7-liter diesel?
 It could certainly package in a heavy duty," Veltri said.